 (To be typed with help of keyboard)

-Phase II (Descriptive)Paper-II Economics180 minutes100
+Phase II (Descriptive)Paper-II Economics100180 minutes

-The syllabus for RBI Grade B (DR) DEPR is designed as per the job profile which includes primarily undertaking economic analysis and research and contributing to policy formulation, apart from a compilation of data relating to select sectors.
+The syllabus for RBI Grade B (DR) DEPR is designed as per the job profile, which includes primarily undertaking economic analysis and research and contributing to policy formulation, apart from a compilation of data relating to select sectors.

-RBI Grade B Phase 2 Syllabus for DEPR
+RBI Grade B Syllabus for DEPR

 Paper III: EnglishThe English paper will be framed to assess the candidates’ writing skills, expression, and understanding of the topic

-RBI Grade B Exam Pattern for DSIM
+RBI Grade B DSIM Syllabus 2026

-Paper-III English (Descriptive)90 minutes100
+Paper-III English (Descriptive)10090 minutes

-RBI Grade B Phase 2 Syllabus for DSIM
+RBI Grade B Syllabus for DSIM

 Paper I: Statistics